tecoevo/riskyplay/README.md

 Here `<number>` is to be replaced by the number of the Figure required (except Figure 1).

 - Figure_1.svg is the editable vector graphics file that was used to create Figure 1, the illustration of the model.
 - Figure_2.jl performs dynamic programming calculations to determine the optimal policy for a range of parameter values.
 No dataset is required for this file.
+It might take a few minutes to finish running.
+Consider reducing the number of points of parameters `ρ` and `ϕ` for faster run times.
 - Figure_3.jl – Figure_7.jl, Figure_A2.jl and Figure_A3.jl use the dataset `protected_environment_learning.arrow`
 - Figure_A1.jl uses the dataset `optimality_of_RL.arrow`.